 I encourage you to do your own research to determine whether you believe GMOs are safe.
+Do you need to focus on eating organic food?
 A good starting point is the Non-GMO Project.
 Please visit nongmoproject.org, where you can find a complete list of products certified as non-GMO.

 By Dick Benson